fommil/fpmortals/manuscript/complete.md

 -   `memo` is to create custom implementations of `Memo`.
 -   `nilMemo` doesn't memoise, simply evaluating the function normally.
--   `arrayMemo` and `doubleArrayMemo` intercept and store results in an `Array`.
-Arrays can grow to 2GB on the JVM (not counting their contents), expanding according to the initial `n`.
 -   the remaining implementations intercept calls to the function and store results with stdlib collection implementations, assuming that `K` implements `.equals` and `.hashCode`.